radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 ```
 For the network initialisiation, we ensure that the fluid dynamics follows the model used in Blinder et al (Blinder P et al, Nature Neuroscience volume 16, pages 889–897 (2013), doi: [10.1038/nn.3426](https://doi.org/10.1038/nn.3426); optional parameter `flowmodel=bloodmodel`) with a cell-free plasma viscosity of 1.2 mPa s (`visc=muval`).
 The network is solved numerically (`solver=solvtechnique`), with default inlet radius computation (mean of the radii emanating from the inlet).

 Upon declaration of the _pipenet_ object, the vascular network is solved, meaning that the volumetric flow rate (VFR) is calculated in each capillary segment.
 This calculation is done by default numerically (`solver='numerical'` parameter in the _pipenet_ constructor), using [PySpice](https://github.com/PySpice-org/PySpice).
-Exact, analytical VFR estimation can also be performed with [Lcapy](https://lcapy.readthedocs.io), setting `solver='symbolic'`.
-Be aware though that in this case the computation time is much longer, and practically unfeasible when the number of capillary is higher than approximately 20-25.
+Exact analytical VFR estimation can also be performed with [Lcapy](https://lcapy.readthedocs.io), setting `solver='symbolic'`.
+Be aware though that in this case the computation time is much longer, and practically unfeasible when the number of capillaries is higher than approximately 20-25.

 Once we have initialised a _pipenet_ object, we have solved the network, and we have hence reconstructed the VFR (in mm<sup>3</sup>/s) in each capillary.
 Such VFR values are stored in the `flowmat` attribute,
 ```